R1V3RA-1508/dotfiles/README.md

 # My Catppuccin Mocha colored rice

-Dependencies: niri, waybar, networkmanager_dmenu, alacritty, swww, rofi, starship, pulseaudio, otf-font-awesome, noto-fonts-emoji, AdwaitaMono Nerd Font
+Dependencies: niri, waybar, brightnessctl, pactl, networkmanager_dmenu, alacritty, swww, rofi, starship, pulseaudio, otf-font-awesome, noto-fonts-emoji, AdwaitaMono Nerd Font

 1. Move files from this repo to your home directory
 2. Replace "nik" in configs to your username (only binds in niri)